MicrosoftDocs/power-automate-docs/articles/desktop-flows/data-loss-prevention.md

 The business vs non-business data loss prevention policy, prevents users to use actions from the two categories on the same flow.

-For example, the user below receives an error as the Database group of actions are marked as business while the Excel group is marked as non-business.
+For example, the flow that appears below contains the **Open SQL connection**, **Execute SQL statement** and **Close SQL connection** actions which belong to the Database actions group and the **Launch Excel**, **Write to Excel** and **Close Excel** actions that belongs to the Excel actions group.
+Thus it receives an error as the Database group of actions are marked as business while the Excel group is marked as non-business.

+To resolve this data loss prevention policy (DLP) violation, delete or disable actions from one of the two groups.

    ![DLP business - non business](./media/dlp/dlpbusiness-nonbusiness.png)